codecreatede/slurm-pbs-genome/README.md

-# slurm-pbs-genome
+# genome-analysis-slurm-pbs

-slurm pbs based genome analysis utilities
+- slurm-pbs configurations for several pipelines and analysis pertraining to genome analysis and devops management.

+Gaurav Sablok